emmanuel-karanja/MultilayerCache/readme.md

 # MultilayerCache

 **MultilayerCache** is a .NET solution implementing the PICUS multi-layer caching system using both in-memory and Redis backends with Protocol Buffers serialization.
-This project includes automation scripts for dependency setup, .proto compilation, build, test, and Docker integration.
+This project includes automation scripts for dependency setup, .proto compilation, build, test, Docker integration, and OpenTelemetry hooks for metrics and tracing.

 ---